 Consolidation

-Consolidation of Disputes may be appropriate when the PROCEDURES OFFICER concludes that there is a sufficient common nucleus of operative fact among multiple IRPs such that the joint resolution of the Disputes would foster a more just and efficient resolution of the Disputes than addressing each Dispute individually.
+Consolidation of Disputes may be appropriate when the First IRP Panel concludes that there is a sufficient common nucleus of operative facts among multiple IRPs such that the joint resolution of the Disputes would foster a more just and efficient resolution of the Disputes than addressing each Dispute individually.

 Rationale: See comments above, the only change is replacing the Procedures Officer with the First IRP Panel.

+All motions requesting consolidation shall be submitted to the ICDR with copies to ICANN and any Parties to an IRP which is the subject of a request for consolidation.
+Motions shall be submitted:

+within [21/28] days of the publication of the later IRP; and

+within 60 days of the publication of the First IRP

+unless the First IRP Panel, in its discretion, deems that the Purposes of the IRP are furthered by accepting such a motion after such time limits.
+The ICDR will direct the request to the First IRP Panel.

 Rationale: The IOT proposes to revisit all timings before finalising the SP, to ensure that they are coherent.
 Input from the community on questions of timing would be welcome.